JohnSnowLabs/johnsnowlabs/docs/en/chatbot/tools.md

 John's Memory is a versatile feature within the Medical Chatbot, dedicated to summarization tasks and answering general questions.
 This tool is particularly useful when users need a succinct summary of extensive information or when they have broad questions that do not require deep, research-level detail.
 John's Memory employs advanced NLP (Natural Language Processing) techniques to comprehend, interpret, and condense information, making it an invaluable asset for users who need quick insights or overviews.

 </div>

+## @ Operator for Accessibility

+Typing '@' in the query box triggers a contextual menu displaying all available tools, similar to tagging functionality in Microsoft Teams.

+The @ operator also allows direct access to `MedResearch` and `Wikipedia` tools for targeted questions.
+For instance when using `@MedResearch` at the beginning of your question, the chatbot will directly engage the MedResearch tool without requiring user to select from multiple options, ensuring a streamlined interaction for focused research tasks.